Customs seizes P200M fake products

 Estrella added that if Chua and the owners of the confiscated smuggled counterfeit apparel will not be able to provide proper documents covering the importation of the goods, the BOC will padlock the stalls and seize all of the questioned products in favor of the government.
 The products will also be destroyed to prevent their commercial distribution in the market.

-IPRD chief, Atty.
-Zsae Carrie De Guzman, said that her office has escalated its campaign against piracy and counterfeiting to avoid lost revenues estimated at some P13.3 billion per year.
+IPRD chief Zsae Carrie De Guzman, said that her office has escalated its campaign against piracy and counterfeiting to avoid lost revenues estimated at some P13.3 billion per year.